 So the ability of noncriminals to defend themselves will reduce violent crime; through deterrence and — if widespread — Darwinian selection.
 Dead would-be killers are rarely recidivists.

-National reciprocal carry is a good start.
+National reciprocal carry is a.
 National “constitutional carry” is better.

 A national Stand Your Ground (SYG) law that places the burden of proving guilt on prosecution, rather than requiring an honest defender to prove his innocence, is good.
 If a criminal killer says, “I didn’t do it.” the burden of proof is on the prosecution.
 If a lawful gun owners, “I did it in self defense.” the burden shifts to him sans SYG.